-Second, we measure the distance to countries that have large gross international stocks of international debt or assets, using the CPIS data set.
-Third, we measure the distance to countries that have large gross capital exports on a flow basis, using IFS data.
+Second, we measure the distance to countries that have large gross international stocks of international debt or assets, using the CPIS data set.7 Third, we measure the distance to countries that have large gross capital exports on a flow basis, using IFS data.8

 We include four additional controls to purge business cycle volatility of extraneous influences before we search for the effects of international financial remoteness.
+The most straightforward is real GDP, which we include simply to ensure that our results are not mechanically driven by size.